umn-5117-f17/Snowvisualizer/README.md

-# Module 1 Group Assignment: The Describerator
+# SnowVisualizer

-CSCI 5117, Fall 2017
+Done as part of CSCI 5117, Fall 2017

 [Assignment description](https://docs.google.com/document/d/1956Z3EZJi9RWU6JqPHEh5ZZBmDOKFex-HtsBLz66tt4/edit#)

-Please fill out all of the following sections to help us grade your submission:

 ## Name of App: Snow Visualizer

 ## Name of Team: DareDevils

 ## Students

 * Rahul Bora, bora0072@umn.edu
 * Kiran Ravindra, ravin047@umn.edu

 ## Link to Site

 https://fathomless-forest-33607.herokuapp.com

 ## Key Features

-**Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

 * Parsing the Json data from the NOAA (National Oceanic and Atmospheric Administration | US Department of Commerce) servers and visualizing it.
 * Creating custom algorithims to calculate the average over given date range and dynamically change the intensity of the points in google map and also in the table view.